Feminism in Latin America: 1990s

 The neoliberal policies that began in the late 1980s and reached their peak in the continent during the decade of the 1990s, made the feminist movement fragmented and privatized.
 Many women began to work in multilateral organizations, finance agencies etc. and became bridges between financing bodies and female movements.
 It was around this time that many feminists, feeling discomfort with the current hegemonic feminism, began to create their own, autonomous organizations.
 In 1994, the Zapatista National Liberation Army (EZLN) became “a catalyst for indigenous women's organization in Mexico” and created “The Women's Revolutionary Law."
 Their example of indigenous feminism led the way for other indigenous tribes, such as the Mayans, Quechuas, and Quiches.
 Zapatista women were made public in 1994.
 They are used as inspiration and symbolic tools to feminists throughout the world, and are often referred to in scholarly essays and articles.
 In 1993, many feminists tried to bring together these autonomous organizations in Latin America and the Caribbean, which led to the Beijing Global Conference on Women of 1995.

 Scholars argue that there is a strong correlation between the improvement of legal rights for Latin American women and the country's struggle for democracy.
 For example, because of women's active protests against President Abdala Bucaram's government, Ecuador's Constitution of 1998 saw many new legal rights for women.
 MUDE, or Women for Democracy, have stated that “what is not good for democracy is not good for women."
 However, this is not always the case.
-Peru had an authoritarian regime, but they had a quota for at least thirty percent of candidates in race to be women.
+Peru had an authoritarian regime, but they had a quota for at least thirty percent of candidates in a race to be women.
 It is important to note though, that the advance of Latin American women's legal equality does not get rid of the social and economic inequality present.

 21st century

-The emergence of economic neoliberal models at the beginning of the 21st century led to a revival of the movement in the world, which was accompanied by an attempt of feminist dialogue with other social movements.
-A new feature is the feminist participation in global mobilization at different governments meetings and in multinational organizations where there is a discussion of the humanity's future.
+The emergence of economic neoliberal models at the beginning of the 21st century led to a revival of the movement in the world, which was accompanied by an attempt at feminist dialogue with other social movements.
+A new feature is the feminist participation in global mobilization at different government meetings and in multinational organizations where there is a discussion of humanity's future.

 With the rise of globalization and international policies, many feminist political and academic organizations have been institutionalized.
-The more professional tactics of NGOs and political lobbying has given Latina feminists more influence on public policy, but at the cost of giving up “bolder, more innovative proposals from community initiatives."
+The more professional tactics of NGOs and political lobbying have given Latina feminists more influence on public policy, but at the cost of giving up “bolder, more innovative proposals from community initiatives."